 export default posts

-As I want to have my posts under /blog/p/post-title, I use glob to find the files within the /posts/ directory, and form the slugs.
+, I use glob to find the files within the /posts/

 Nuxt configuration

-Nuxt now just needs these routes to be appended to the ones it generates and this can be done in nuxt.config.js.
+Nuxt now just needs these routes to be appended to the ones it generates and this can be done in nuxt.config.js

 import posts from './plugins/get-posts.js'